annaavona/annaavona99.github.io/README.md

 </div>

   <div class="title-box">
-    <h1> An overview on Lucio Dalla's life and works: what you did not know about him.
+    <h1> An overview on Lucio Dalla's life and works: what you did not know about him
 </h1>
   </div>